This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Authorization of Outside IRB Reviewed Protocols:

-• IRB Authorization Agreement (Word)- IRB Authorization Agreements allow two unaffiliated IRBs to establish an agreement under which one IRB agrees to rely on the other IRB to provide review and continuing oversight of a human subjects research project.
-Two common examples of how this form would be used:
+• IRB Authorization Agreement (Word) - IRB Authorization Agreements (IAA) allow two unaffiliated IRBs to establish an agreement under which one IRB agrees to rely on the other IRB to provide review and continuing oversight of a human subjects research project.
+IAA requests MUST come directly from an IRB.
+The CSU IRB will NOT accept external IAA forms from members of the research team.

 1. A researcher from XYZ university, whose research protocol has been approved by XYZ IRB, wants permission to conduct human subjects research for the approved protocol at CSU.
 The researcher would request that the XYZ IRB submit the IRB Authorization Agreement form to the CSU IRB at irb@columbusstate.edu.